acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

   kind: Deployment
   metadata:
     namespace: acumos
-    name: mymodel
+    name: padd
     labels:
-      app: mymodel
+      app: padd
   spec:
     replicas: 1
     selector:
       matchLabels:
-        app: mymodel
+        app: padd
     template:
       metadata:
         labels:
-          app: mymodel
+          app: padd
       spec:
         imagePullSecrets:
         - name: acumos-registry
         containers:
-        - name: mymodel
+        - name: padd
-          image: acumos.example.com:30883/mymodel:1
+          image: acumos.example.com:30883/padd_cee0c147-3c64-48cd-93ae-cdb715a5420c:3
           ports:
           - name: protobuf-api
             containerPort: 3330
 ..

-Example of the generated solution.yaml template for a complex (composite) solution with two model microservices and modelconnector.
+Example of the generated solution.yaml template for a complex (composite) solution with two model microservices and Model Connector.
 Notes on the template
 attributes:

-* the model microservices are accessed via the modelconnector, which is directly exposed at NodePort 30555, and internal to the cluster namespace at port 8555, as specified in the Acumos project build process for the databroker image
+* the model microservices are accessed via the Model Connector, which is directly exposed at NodePort 30555, and internal to the cluster namespace at port 8555, as specified in the Acumos project build process for the Data Broker image
-* the names given to the services defined for each model microservice serve as resolvable hostnames within the cluster namespace, so their protobuf-api interfaces can be accessed by other pods in the cluster e.g. modelconnector, independent of the assigned service IP
+* the names given to the services defined for each model microservice serve as resolvable hostnames within the cluster namespace, so their protobuf-api interfaces can be accessed by other pods in the cluster e.g. Model Connector, independent of the assigned service IP
-* the image name (repository and image version) for the modelconnector is set by an environment parameter in the kubernetes-client template
+* the image name (repository and image version) for the Model Connector is set by an environment parameter in the kubernetes-client template

 .. code-block:: yaml